-Early results suggest 65-75% child deaths ( 1-9 years) are due to drowning.
+Early results suggest that 65-75% of deaths of children aged 1-9 years old are form drowning.
 These alarming statistics call for urgent and targeted drowning prevention measures.
 The survey is scheduled to be completed by end of September this year, followed by stakeholder consultations to co-design interventions.
 Early discussion suggests strengthening Aanganwadi’s for child supervision or providing an alternate model for child-care through Women’s self-help group.
 Teaching water safety skills to ages above 6 years and first responder trainings are other interventions, recommended by World Health Organization, relevant in the context.

 The majority of child drowning deaths have been shown to occur in the North-eastern part of the country, in the Ganges delta region, where heavy monsoon rain causes frequent flooding of major rivers.
 This is reflected by a seasonal increase in child drowning deaths during the April to September monsoon season.